rafwell/laravel-grid/README.md

 ##Sobre o projeto
 **rafwell/laravel-grid** é um componente para criação de grids poderosos, com poucas linhas de código.
 O componente está pronto para funcionar com seu projeto em Bootstrap 3, possui funcionalidades de exportação para Excel ou XLS, pesquisa avançada ou simples, ordenação e ações em linha ou em massa.

+##Good news!
+A new version of this package is comming!
+The new version will be support multi-language features to expad our limits!
+If you're anxious like us, contribute with the development sounds good.
+Follow the changes on the new repository: [rafwell/laravel-easygrid](https://github.com/rafwell/laravel-easygrid).
+This one repository will be descontinued when the new is ready for production apps.
+All current features will be work on the new version, small modifications on structure (for best use) and the code will be rewriten to english.
+With this, it will not be possible to maintain a compatibility between the current and the new.
+However, because it is another repository, and another namespace, you can work with the two simultaneously, performing the migration smoothly.

+Boas notícias - Uma nova versão deste pacote está chegando!
+A nova versão será compatível com vários recursos de linguagem para expandir nossos limites!
+Se você está ansioso como nós, pense em contribuir para o desenvolvimento.
+Siga as alterações no novo repositório: [rafwell / laravel-easygrid] (https://github.com/rafwell/laravel-easygrid).
+Este repositório será descontinuado quando o novo estiver pronto para aplicações de produção.
+Todos os recursos atuais serão incluidos na nova versão, pequenas modificações na estrutura (para melhor uso) e o código será reescrito para o inglês.
+Com isto, não será possível manter uma compatibilidade entre o atual e o novo.
+Porém, por se tratar de outro repositório, e outro namespace, você poderá trabalhar com os dois simultaneamente, realizando a migração de maneira suave.

 ##Compatibilidade
 **rafwell/laravel-grid** é compatível com Laravel 5.2+